MIDFIELDR/midfieldr/vignettes/articles/art-004-case-study.md

 # Case study

-In this study we present a complete case with a focus on our process and its rationale.
-We leave the midfieldr function details to subsequent articles.
+A complete case study illustrating how we work with longitudinal data and how midfieldr supports our process.
+Many of the topics introduced here are developed in depth in subsequent articles.

 ## Description

-We define the parameters of our case study as follows:

 *Data.*   Program CIP codes from midfieldr `cip.` Student records from the practice data in midfielddata: `student, term,` and `degree.`